 Database and Information Technology

 The identification of the right data requires experience and a solid background in both the economic and legal complexities of antitrust claims.
-We have the experience and in-depth knowledge to collect and analyse the relevant kind of data for each case.
+We have the experience and in-depth knowledge to identify, collect and analyse the relevant kind of data for each case.
 On the basis of this economic, IT and process know-how, CDC has developed a highly unique data collection and analysis process.

 Importance of market-wide data